 Electricity Gas

-It’s important to stay informed and prepared when a storm develops.
-You don’t have control over when a hurricane or tropical storm will hit your area, but you can make sure you’re ready by following a few steps to keep yourself and your loved ones safe.
+You don’t have control over when severe weather will hit your area, but you can make sure you’re ready when it does.
+Follow these steps to keep yourself and your loved ones safe.

 What to do before a storm: